Asilvorcarp/miniGo/Readme.md

 %sp11_ = getelementptr inbounds ptr, ptr %pa1_, i32 1 ; index arr[1][1]
 %sp11_val = load i32, ptr %sp11_, align 4
 call i32 @runtime_putint(i32 %sp11_val)
 ```

 For more details, see `debug/array.ll`.

 ### Runtime functions

-The functions like `println` and `getchar` are implemented in `runtime.c`.
+The functions including `getchar` `putchar` and `malloc` are specified in the scope of the language, see `src/Scope.hpp`.
-They act like the standard library or the runtime of Golang, and are combined with the generated LLVM IR.
+They act like the standard library or the runtime of Golang, and would be linked with the generated LLVM IR.

 ### Type inference